elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

-99. And now we should be able to run.
-CTRL-R. Do it.
-When you're in the blue, find the "CAL-4700's son's daughter" directory, open it, open the source files, and do a list (CTRL-L).`
+99. And now we should be able to run. `CTRL-R`.
+Do it.
+When you're in the blue, find the "`CAL-4700's son's daughter`" directory, open it, open the source files, and do a list (`CTRL-L`).

 100. Still in the blue, on a free tab, open the daughter's ".lst" file.
 Now we've got something to look at -- almost 12,000 lines, in fact.
-Let's examine just a few.`
+Let's examine just a few.

-You'll notice that almost all the types, except for "byte" and "record", have -1 (hex FFFFFFFF) in their length field, like this one:`
+You'll notice that almost all the types, except for "byte" and "record", have -1 (`hex FFFFFFFF`) in their length field, like this one:

 `/type/abort message/abort messages/FFFFFFFF/string////0/`

-That's because we haven't yet calculated those lengths.`
+That's because we haven't yet calculated those lengths.

-You'll also notice that "implied" types have a tilde on the front of their names, like this:`
+You'll also notice that "implied" types have a tilde on the front of their names, like this:

 `/type/~inline compiler type/~inline compiler types/FFFFFFFF/record////0/`

-Thirdly, you'll notice that record types have their fields listed as variables, like so:`
+Thirdly, you'll notice that record types have their fields listed as variables, like so:

 `/type/entry/entries/FFFFFFFF/thing////0/`